harleyday/logicleTransform.m/README.md

   <summary>
     <strong>For developers wishing to edit the code.
 (Click to expand)</strong>
   </summary>
-  These instructions will place the source code in your working directory so that you can edit it as you wish.
+  These instructions will place the source code in your working directory so that you can edit it as you wish.<br>
   <strong>For linux users</strong>
   <br>
   Go to your working directory for your MATLAB project, and extract the <code>@logicleTransform</code> directory from the latest release archive.
 This can be done using a curl one-liner: